 Hygge consists of creating memorable moments that often deliver “warm fuzzes.”
 Most of us desire to have positive experiences and positive moments to recall throughout our lives.
 This is even more so when a person has experienced unsafe and high stressed situations.
 Creating moments where you feel safe and at a state of rest is the ultimate relief for someone who experiences symptoms of high anxiety or hypervigilance from Post-traumatic Stress Disorder.
 Read more about: Hygge- Mindfulness Intensified

-Relationships are difficult because it consists of two people with different backgrounds, views values are working to find a way to make the two worlds cooperate.
-Although difficult, having more stress and love languages can greatly increase the likely hood of a unsuccessful relationship.
+Relationships are difficult because it consists of two people with different backgrounds, views, and values.
+Together they are working to find a way to make the two worlds cooperate.
+Although difficult, having more stress and different love languages can greatly increase the likely hood of a unsuccessful relationship.
 As meditation helps to relieve a couple from stress, each person is able to listen and be more present with his/her partner.
 Thus leading the opposite partner to feel heard and understood.

 4.Easy on the adrenal glands